awsdocs/aws-config-developer-guide/doc_source/rds-snapshots-public-prohibited.md

 # rds\-snapshots\-public\-prohibited<a name="rds-snapshots-public-prohibited"></a>

 Checks if Amazon Relational Database Service \(Amazon RDS\) snapshots are public\.
-The rule is non\-compliant if any existing and new Amazon RDS snapshots are public\.
+The rule is NON\_COMPLIANT if any existing and new Amazon RDS snapshots are public\.

+**Note**
+It can take up to 12 hours for compliance results to be captured\.

 **Identifier:** RDS\_SNAPSHOTS\_PUBLIC\_PROHIBITED